dgutt17/lending_tree_reviews_api/README.md

       a.
 REQUIREMENTS
         1. The url must contain: lendingtree.com/reviews/business/business_name/business_id.
         2. Business Name is an alpanumeric that can also have dashes.
-        3. Business Id must have be an integer.
+        3. Business Id must be an integer.
       b.
 If any of the requirements fail, you will receive a 400.

 ## Example Request<br />